Interesting stories & videos

 Did you know Linnaeus was a professor, scientist AND doctor?
 He had an impressive career which still affects the way we work today.

-Carl Linnaeus is famous for his work the science of identifying, naming and classifying nature.
-However, it is important to recognise the role which Linnaeus played in the origins of modern scientific racism.
+Carl Linnaeus is famous for his pioneering work in the science of identifying, naming and classifying nature.
+However, it is also important to recognise his role in the origins of modern scientific racism.